 The City Select offers these configurations:

-To start, consider removing the second seat for a more compact fold.
+To start folding the VISTA, consider removing the second seat.
 Extend the handlebar to its longest height.
 Pull back on the triggers to fold the stroller, which stands on its own with the handlebar resting on the ground.
 The stroller locks automatically.
 Adjust the footrest for a more compact fold.

-The UPPAbaby MESA infant car seat attaches directly to the frame of the VISTA stroller without the need for car seat adapters, while Baby Jogger's City Go requires adapters to connect with the City Select.
-With adapters, both strollers are compatible with several other car seats.
+The UPPAbaby MESA infant car seat attaches directly to the frame of the VISTA stroller without the need for car seat adapters, while Baby Jogger's City GO requires adapters to connect with the City Select.

 With the exception of the UPPAbaby MESA, which connects directly to the frame, the VISTA uses adapters to connect with: